yeasy/learning_pickleball/en/17_single_strategy.md

 The key to a singles match is to control the rhythm, so try to let the opponent move as much as possible, while you try to maintain a stable position.
 In addition, you should go to the net as quickly as possible when you have the opportunity, while pushing the opponent to stay at the backcourt.

-* Defense at the net: After receiving the serve, you must go to the net as soon as possible to block the opponent's 3rd shot.
-Pay attention to defending wide-angle placement on both sides;
+* When to come in: follow a high-quality return (deep, low, pinning the opponent back) to the net to block the 3rd shot, and defend the wide angles on both sides; after an ordinary return, stay at the baseline and rally, waiting for a better chance rather than advancing for its own sake.
+Men's pro singles has clearly shifted toward baseline rallying in recent years, so "always come in behind the return" is no longer a universal rule in singles (it still holds in doubles);
 * Control the placement: It’s very important to accurately control the placement of the ball.
 Any drive must pass the opponent's interception area in front of the net, otherwise it is easy to be blocked;
 * Use angles: Use more angles when attacking, such as the backhand position.
 At the same time, mobilize the opponent to run first, and be careful to avoid returning the ball too long and going out of bounds.